caiy7/caiy7.github.io/working_directory/2018-07-21-luther-project.md

 5. Depending on the application, information like the equity offered with the job may or  not available for the predictino model.
 May want to remove it from the model

 The code and data are availabe at my [github](https://github.com/caiy7/Project_Luther).
 Thank you for reading and I hope it sounds like an interesting project to you.
-I so look forward to staring my next project at Metis.
+I so look forward to starting my next project at Metis.

 <img src ='../images/07212018/key_word.png'>
 (World cloud made from top positive coefficients)